Get to know the eight major theories of leadership

 Great Man theory

 The Great Man theory was one of the first theories on leadership.
-It makes the assumption that you are born with the qualities of a leader and the skillset cannot be learnt.
+It makes the assumption that individuals are born with the qualities of a leader and the skill set cannot be learnt.
 The theory suggests that leaders have innate human characteristics, including:

 • Wisdom